 Quick and easy khao soi gai recipe with chicken cooked in a rich, creamy, and spicy Thai coconut curry soup made with coconut cream, red curry paste, and aromatics and served with soft egg noodles and topped with crispy noodles!

 In Laos and Thailand it is known as khao soi but in Burma, the Burmese call it Khow suey.
 It is also known as Chiang Mai noodles as well.

-Don't get me wrong. making khao soi from scratch is definitely a labor of love.
-You will need to put in the effort (and elbow grease) to pound the spices and aromatics in a mortar and pestle into wonderfully flavourful khao soi curry paste, so if you have the time, definitely try it.
+Making khao soi from scratch is definitely a labor of love.
+You will need to put in the effort (and elbow grease) to pound the spices and aromatics in a mortar and pestle into wonderfully flavourful khao soi curry paste.